-This is similar to the PVC do it yourself toy in the above section.
+The interactive spinning food dispenser is similar to the PVC do-it-yourself toy in the above section.

 This is a great toy to keep your dog busy in a crate.
 They are about the size of a tennis ball, and the rubber is very flexible, just pull open the “jaws” and slide in the kibble.

 I used this toy for a foster dog that hated going in his crate, but was very food motivated.
 Each time I left the house, I would push kibble into these balls, and eventually the second he saw me take the ball down and start to fill it he would run to the crate, happy as can be.

 I would be wary of this one if you have a heavy chewer though, one of my dogs chewed pieces of the rubber off and ate them so we had to put them away for supervised use with non-chewers.

 The supersize interactive squirrel toy is great for dogs who love to de-stuff their toys.
 Mine learned to bring me the trunk once she had emptied all the squirrels out to get me to refill it!